gilmore-lab/moco/infant-moco-plan-of-work.md

 plan-of-work
 ================
 A. Pandos & R. Gilmore
-2017-10-03 14:25:36
+2017-10-04 12:42:18

 Purpose
 -------

 1. Plan work for Infant MOCO poster for [ICIS 2018](https://infantstudies.org/congress-2018/) (due 12/1/2017).
     -   Poster Submission
         -   Include an abstract (max 3500 characters – 500 words)
         -   Prepare an abstract title (max 130 character limit)

-1. Plan work for Infant MOCO manuscript for submission late 2017.
+2. Plan work for Infant MOCO manuscript for submission late 2017.

 Gathering
 ---------

 -   Get data from Box
+    -   Currently 18 Participants on Box, there should be 24

 Cleaning & export
 -----------------